Western Area Urban District

 The Western Area Urban District is one of the 16 districts of Sierra Leone.
 It is by far the most populous district in the country with a population of 1,050,301 and is located in the Western Area of the country.
 The Western Area Urban District exclusively comprises the entire city of Freetown, the national capital, and its divided into the East End of Freetown, Central Freetown and the West End of Freetown; which are in turns divided into wards and constituencies within the City of Freetown.

 Demographics

 The district is the most ethnically diverse in Sierra Leone, as it is home to a significant population of all of Sierra Leone's ethnic groups.
 Like in virtually all parts of Sierra Leone, the Krio language is by far the most widely spoken language in Freetown and is spoken by the entire residents of Western Area Urban District.

 Government

 The district is locally governed by a directly elected city council, known as the Freetown City Council, headed by a mayor.
 Members of the Freetown city council and the mayor of Freetown, are directly elected every four years in a municipal election.
-The Freetown City Council is the largest of the six municipal government in Sierra Leone.
+The Freetown City Council is the largest of the six municipal governments in Sierra Leone.

 In 2007, the Western Area Urban District gained nine seats in the Parliament of Sierra Leone when district representation started to be measured by population.